-Persons domiciled in an EU/EFTA country who are required to take out health insurance under the terms of the Agreement on the Free Movement of Persons (AFMP) or the EFTA Convention must pay the health insurance premiums applicable to their country of domicile.
+Persons resident in an EU/EFTA country who are subject to Swiss compulsory health insurance under the Swiss-EU Agreement on the free movement of persons or the EFTA Convention must pay the premiums applicable for their country of residence.

-About one third of Swiss health insurance funds offer policies covering people domiciled in an EU or EFTA country.
-Some funds offer cover only for certain EU countries.
-These premiums must cover the costs incurred in all the countries in which policies are offered.
-Insurers must calculate individual premiums for each country, to reflect differences in costs.
+About a third of Swiss health insurers offer cover for people resident in an EU or EFTA country.
+Some insurers offer cover only for certain EU countries.
+The premiums must cover the costs incurred by policyholders in all these countries.
+Insurers must calculate separate premiums for each country, reflecting the differences in costs.

-Switzerland grants premium reductions to policyholders of modest means residing in EU and EFTA countries.
-The premium reductions granted to pensioners and their family members are authorised by the Confederation and managed by the Common Institution under the KVG (see link below “Premium reductions for pensioners domiciled in an EU/EFTA country”).
-Conversely, in the case of people employed in Switzerland, cross-border commuters and those drawing unemployment benefit, these reductions are granted by the canton in which the people concerned work or live.
-The document below lists the addresses of the cantonal institutions authorised to grant premium reductions.
+Switzerland grants premium subsidies to KVG policyholders on low incomes resident in EU or EFTA countries.
+The Confederation is responsible for premium subsidies granted to pensioners and their family members; they are administered by the Common Institution under the KVG (see link below in French, German or Italian “Premium subsidies for pensioners resident in an EU/EFTA country”).
+In contrast, responsibility for premium subsidies for people working in Switzerland, cross-border commuters and persons drawing unemployment benefit, as well as family members, rests with the canton of residence (or the canton of employment, for cross-border commuters).
+The document below lists the addresses of the cantonal authorities responsible for premium subsidies.